 Choose a Standard Industrial Classification (SIC) code

-A SIC code is a number the government uses to identify your company based on the sort of industry it operates in.
+A SIC code is a number the government uses to identify an industry a business operates in.

 You’re allowed to choose up to four SIC codes, but you need at least one.